skandswami/SRH_HR_Management/README.md

 4.) flask run (to run the application)

 5.)
 If there are errors related to imported packages, use command “pip install "<packagename>”
+### Note
+It is advisable to Create a User for your database(HR_SERVER) as HR_SERVER with password as HR_SERVER.
+Then we wont need change connection strings at all.